bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="devOnlineOffline"></a>
-### 4.2 Deal with device online and offline states
+### 4.2 Deal with device online and offline status

 Let's deal with the received [`'IND'` events](#EVT_ind) in our app.
 This demo only shows how to tackle the types of `'DEV_INCOMING'` and `'DEV_LEAVING'` indcations.
 Here is the example: